jyotika-dev/jyotika-dev/README.md

 🌟 Love to explore and learn more about web development and AI.
 I'm currently focused on improving my skills in React and Node.js.

+## Words to Live By
+> "Strive for progress, not perfection."

 ## Connect with Me

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/jyotika-kishor)